Counselling for anxiety in Bromley

 • ways anxiety affects your relationships, work, or sense of yourself

 My role is to listen carefully, help you reflect on what’s going on beneath the surface, and support you in developing a more grounded and compassionate understanding of yourself.
+I also support clients with anger and stress.
+And anxiety and overthinking often go hand-in-hand.

 What to expect